Global Biochar Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 Biochar is charcoal used as a soil amendment.
 Like most charcoal, biochar is made from biomass via pyrolysis.
 Biochar can increase soil fertility of acidic soils (low pH soils), increase agricultural productivity, and provide protection against some foliar and soil-borne diseases.
 Furthermore, biochar reduces pressure on forests.
 Biochar is a stable solid, rich in carbon, and can endure in soil for thousands of years.

-This report contains market size and forecasts of Biochar in China, including the following market information:
+This report contains market size and forecasts of Biochar in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Biochar manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Biochar production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Biochar production and consumption in Japan

 Total Market by Segment: